Pathwidth of 2-Layer $k$-Planar Graphs: Lower Bound

-Next, for every $k \geq 1$, we construct a wall-like graph $W_k$ such that it is a 2-layer $k$-planar graph and contains $G_k$ as a minor.
-Since pathwidth is minor-monotone, $\pw(W_k) \geq k + 1$ follows from \cref{lem:pathwidth}.
+Next, for every $k \geq 1$, we construct a wall-like 2-layer $k$-planar graph $W_k$ containing $G_k$ as a minor.
+Since pathwidth is minor-monotone~\cite[Lemma 16]{DBLP:journals/tcs/Bodlaender98}, $\pw(W_k) \geq k + 1$ follows from \cref{lem:pathwidth}.
 Hence, showing the existence of such graphs is sufficient to prove \cref{thm:main}.
 Note that $\pw(W_k) \leq k + 1$ follows when $W_k$ is a 2-layer $k$-planar graph.